muzam1l/mooz/README.md

 And done, just serve behind ssl, expose port 5000 for sockets and enjoy your life.
 If you want to deploy modified app, see options below.

+TODO proxy websockets with nginx without having to open port.

 ## Docker

 This project is split into two containers, one for react front-end which is build and then served with nginx and other for server.